Hedgeturd/SU-Font-Tool/README.md

 ### Font-Converse
 FCO file formats contain data such as text and cell properties to be used by the game when text needs to be called and displayed.<br>
 When converted to an XML, you can view and edit the different fields such as:
-- FCO Tables which define the translation table being used,
+- Tables which define the translation table being used,
-- Groups which holds lots of Cells,
+- Groups which holds Cells,
 - Cell Messages that contain text data,
 - Cell ColourMain that control the text colour,
 - Cell Highlight which allows for more than one text colour.